 Send files to another location If you want a file to be available in multiple libraries, you can store it in one library, and then send a copy to other libraries.
 You can choose to be reminded to update any copies of the document when you make changes to the original.

 Create library templates If you want to establish some uniform settings for libraries or reuse characteristics across libraries, you can save a library as a template.
-Library templates are available as an option in your site when you click Create on the Site Actions menu.
+Library templates are available as an option on the Add an App page on your site.

 Organizing files in a library

 There are several ways to organize files in a library.
 You can add columns, define views, and create folders.
 Each approach has its own advantages, and you can combine each approach together to fit the unique needs of your library and your team.